-This course is designed for students planning a career in elementary education.
+This course is designed for students planning a career in elementary or middle school education.
 Topics from problem solving, probability and data analysis, geometry, measurement and motion geometry will be explored.
 This course may not be used by students in science, business, economics, or mathematics to fulfill major or minor mathematics requirements.
 Prerequisite(s): Permission of the Department.